learntoflutter/flutter_embed_unity/flutter_embed_unity/README.md

 - When asked, select the `unityLibrary` export folder you created
 - Wait for the project to build, then check the Unity console output to understand what has happened and check for errors

-> It's recommended to learn about the structure of the Unity export you have just made so you understand how it works: see [the documentation for Android](https://docs.unity3d.com/Manual/UnityasaLibrary-Android.html) and the [documentation for iOS](https://docs.unity3d.com/Manual/UnityasaLibrary-iOS.html).
+> To learn about the structure of the Unity export you have just made, see [the documentation for Android](https://docs.unity3d.com/Manual/UnityasaLibrary-Android.html) and the [documentation for iOS](https://docs.unity3d.com/Manual/UnityasaLibrary-iOS.html).
 The export script takes these structures and modifies them for easier integration into Flutter: the Unity console output tells you what changes have been made

 The Unity project is now ready to use, but we still haven't actually linked it to our Flutter app.